Severino Montano: Life and career

 In 1953, the theater opened with three one-act plays and broke all records of all performances in Philippine theater history.
 The roving troupe took theater to near and far-flung barrios in 47 provinces across the country.
 Four of his plays became tour staples: the full-length The Love of Leonor Rivera and three one-act plays, Parting at Calamba, The Ladies and the Senador and Sabina.
 The Arena Theater also began a graduate program for the training of playwrights, directors, technicians, actors and designers.
 The program was also extended to include a four-year undergraduate curriculum.

-He trained and directed a new generation of dramatist including Rolando S. Tinio and Behn Cervantes.
-The Arena Theater Playwriting Contest also led to the discovery of Wilfrido Nolledo, Jesus T. Peralta and Estrella Alfon.
+Montano established the graduate program at the Philippine College.
+He trained and directed dramatists, including Rolando S. Tinio, Emmanuel Borlaza, Joonee Gamboa and Behn Cervantes.
+He also established the Arena Theater Playwriting Contest, which led to the discovery of Wilfrido Nolledo, Jesus T. Peralta and Estrella Alfon.

 His awards include the Kalinangan Award from the city of Manila (1968), the Presidential Award for Merit in Drama and Theater (1961), the Citizen's Committee for Mass Media Award (1967 and 1968), the Pamulinawen Award (1981), and the National Artist Award (2001).
 The last two awards were given posthumously.

 His published works include The Love of Leonor Rivera (poetic tragedy in two-parts), My Morning Star (poetic historical tragedy in three-parts), But Not My Sons Any Longer (poetic tragedy in two-parts), Gabriela Silang (poetic historical tragedy in three-parts), The Merry Wives of Manila (comedy of manners in three-parts), Sabina (tragedy), The Ladies and the Senador (satirical comedy) and Parting at Calamba (historical drama).

 He died on December 12, 1980, at the age of 65.

-Aims of the Arena Theater

-"What we want to do at the Arena Theater is not to become professionals overnight, but to develop a professional approach, and grow into professionalism with time, experience and hard work as our legitimate passport towards that goal.
-In the meanwhile, we want to develop technicians and train playwrights, actors, directors, costume designers, lighting technicians and business-minded artists who will know how to get into production profitably.

-At the Arena we also realize the importance that drama plays in personal adjustments.
-We understand the psychological value of role playing, and the tremendous influence dramatic art may have in developing the character of the individual and his relationship to a social group.
-We aim to reach other areas of the country through our student teachers who comes from all over the Philippines to work with us."